You are here

 Cultural Literacy and Humility (CLH) in working with Muslim Clients and Communities

 Sara Nasserzadeh, PhD, DipPST, CSC is a Social Psychologist and psychosexual therapist accredited by the College of Sex and Relationship therapists in England (COSRT).
 She is also a certified Sexuality Counselor and Approved Training Provider by the American Association for Sexuality Educators, Counselors and Therapists (AASECT).
 In addition to maintaining a local private practice in Palo Alto California, she is active globally in the field as a keynote speaker, trainer, facilitator, plenary speaker, research and clinical supervisor, media commentator and thought leader.
 Dr. Nasserzadeh has worked across 37 countries and has given more than 500 workshops, keynotes and lectures across various platforms.
 Dr. Nasserzadeh is a member of the Advisory Board of the World Association for Sexual Health (WAS) where she chairs the Middle East Sexual Health Committee.
 She served a term at the Board of Directors of AASECT.
 Dr. Nasserzadeh is a senior technical and cultural advisor for the UN agencies and has worked with various governmental organizations on issues concerning cultural sensitivity and inclusion of various socially excluded groups including young people, women, unaccompanied minors, teenage mothers, refugees and religious minorities.
 “Dr. Sara” works intimately with the press and media to educate the public.
 Since 2007, she created and hosted a series for the BBC World Service called “the Whispers” that won the Innovation of the Year Award “for putting delicate matters in a sensitive manner”.
-She also has contributed to the filed of sexual health as an author of two books “Orgasm Answer Guide” and “Sexuality Education Wheel of Context” as well as several book chapters, white papers and peer reviewed articles.
+She also has contributed to the filed of sexual health as a co-author of two books “Orgasm Answer Guide” and “Sexuality Education Wheel of Context” as well as several book chapters, white papers and peer reviewed articles.
 Dr. Nasserzadeh is the Chair of the World Sexual Health Day Committee in North America.
 An initiative by the World Association for Sexual Health that brings cutting edge information to the public on an annual basis.

 Sunday, January 21, 2018